If you’re into coffee, you may have noticed some buzz around something called Geisha coffee.

 Amount Per Serving: Calories: 1

-Have a look below at the photos I made while brewing the Geisha coffee:
+Have a look below at the photos I took while brewing the Geisha coffee:

 Final thoughts